Investor Experiences and Financial Market Dynamics: General Model

-Expression \eqref{e: TradeVolume} illustrates that the presence of learning and disagreements induces trade volume through changes in beliefs, which, in our framework, are driven by changes in the observed history of dividends.
-More specifically, when the change in each cohort's beliefs is different from the average change in beliefs, trade volume increases.
-Thus, as the formulation shows, trade volume is a function of the volatility of changes in beliefs.
+Expression \eqref{e: TradeVolume} illustrates that the presence of EBL induces trade through changes in beliefs, which in our framework are driven by shocks to dividends.
+More specifically, when the change in a cohort's beliefs is different from the average change in beliefs, trade volume increases.
+That is, trade volume increases in the dispersion of changes in beliefs.

-It follows that, to understand the drivers of trade volume, we need to understand the changes in beliefs across cohorts in response to a given shock.
-In our framework, a shock to dividends impacts the belief of both generations in the market, but the effect on beliefs is stronger for the younger generations.
-Therefore, an increase in dividends should induce trade if it makes young agents more optimistic than old agents; and a decrease should induce trade if it makes young agents more pessimistic than old agents.
-This mechanism is solely due to the presence of experience-based learners, since it is essential that each generation reacts differently to the same realization of dividends.
-If all agents adjust their beliefs equally, trade volume is zero.
+To understand the drivers of trade volume, we need to understand not only the demands of agents that enter and exit the market, but, most importantly, how beliefs across cohorts change in response to a given shock.
+From our previous analysis, it follows that an increase (decrease) in dividends induces trade when it makes young agents more optimistic (pessimistic) than old agents.
+This mechanism is solely due to the presence of EBL, since it is essential that each generation reacts differently to the same dividend.

-We formalize this insight in the following thought experiment capturing the reaction of our economy reaction to a shock that occurs after a long period of stability.
+We formalize this insight in the following thought experiment capturing the reaction to a dividend shock that occurs after a long period of stability.